- PLAN YOUR VISIT

 Their treehouse exhibit was custom designed by Animal Planet’s “Treehouse Masters”.

 Red pandas have a thick coat of fur that keeps them warm and provides camouflage in lichen-covered vegetation.
 They have reddish-brown upper parts, blackish bellies and limbs and a pale face and ears.
 Their non-prehensile tail is marked with red and cream rings and helps them balance while climbing.
 Like giant pandas, red pandas have a special bone in their wrist, which acts as a thumb and allows them to grasp bamboo.

-Lifespan is about 8 years in the wild and up to 10 in captivity.
+Lifespan is about 8 years in the wild and up to 10 under human care.